dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

   2. Choose **OK** > **OK** to add the app.

+  > [!IMPORTANT]
+  > When using single-app kiosk mode, dialer/phone apps may not function properly.

 - **Multi-app**: Users can access a limited set of apps on the device.
 When the device starts, only the apps you add start.
 You can also add some web links that users can open.
 When the policy is applied, users see icons for the allowed apps on the home screen.

   > [!IMPORTANT]